-The Company's Board of Directors met five times during 1999.
+The Company's Board of Directors held eight meetings during 2000, three of which were telephone meetings.
 The Board has an Executive Committee, an Audit and Information Technology Committee, a Board Governance Committee and a Human Resources Committee, which has a Stock Option Subcommittee.
 The current composition and activities of the Committees are described below.

 The Executive Committee provides guidance to the executive officers of the Company between meetings of the Board.
 The members of the Executive Committee are Messrs.
 Miles (Chairman), Borgelt, Chapman and Jones.
-Mr. Jones served as Chairman of the Executive Committee in 1999.
-The Executive Committee held one telephone meeting during 1999.
+The Executive Committee did not meet during 2000.

-The Audit and Information Technology Committee (formerly known as the Audit Committee) is responsible for nominating the Company's independent auditors for approval by the Board; reviewing the scope, results and costs of the audit with the Company is independent auditors; reviewing the financial statements of the Company and the audit function to ensure compliance with requirements of regulatory agencies and appropriate disclosure of necessary information to the stockholders of the Company and reviewing and evaluating the information technology activities of the Company.
-The members of the Audit and Information Technology Committee are Messrs.
+The Audit and Information Technology Committee (the "Audit Committee") is responsible for nominating the Company's independent auditors for approval by the Board; reviewing the scope, results and costs of the audit with the Company's independent auditors; reviewing the financial statements of the Company and the audit function to ensure compliance with requirements of regulatory agencies and appropriate disclosure of necessary information to the stockholders of the Company and reviewing and evaluating the information technology activities of the Company.
+For further information on Audit Committee activity, please refer to the section of this proxy entitled "Audit Committee Disclosure".
+The members of the Audit Committee are Messrs.
 Schollmaier (Chairman), Chapman and Jones and Ms. Danaher.
-The Audit and Information Technology committee held five meetings during 1999, one of which was a telephone meeting.
+The Audit and Information Technology Committee held five meetings during 2000.

 The Board Governance Committee is responsible for identifying and recommending individuals to serve on the Board, reviewing and recommending Board policies and appraising the performance of the Board.
 The members of this Committee are Messrs.
-Jones (Chairman), Miles and Smith.
-The Board Governance Committee held one meeting during 1999.
+Jones (Chairman), Miles and Smith and, during the year 2000, Dr. Dugoni.
+The Board Governance Committee held one meeting during 2000.

 The Human Resources Committee is responsible for evaluating and administering compensation levels for all officers of the Company.
-Its members are Messrs.
-Coleman (Chairman), Borgelt and Fetterolf and Dr. Dugoni.
-The Human Resources Committee met five times during 1999, one of which was a telephone meeting.
+Its current members are Messrs.
+Coleman (Chairman), Borgelt, Fetterolf and Smith.
+Dr. Dugoni served on the committee until May 2000.
+The Human Resources Committee met two times during 2000.
 The Stock Option Subcommittee was created in 1998 and is responsible for administering the Company's 1998 Stock Option Plan.
-Its members are Messrs.
-Coleman (Chairman) and Fetterolf and Dr. Dugoni.
+Its current members are Messrs.
+Coleman (Chairman), Fetterolf and Smith.
+Dr. Dugoni served on the committee until May 2000.

-No director, except Mr. Coleman, attended fewer than 75% of the total number of meetings of the Board and the meetings of any committee of the Board on which a director served during the year ended December 31, 1999.
+No director, except Mr. Coleman and Ms. Danaher, attended fewer than 75% of the total number of meetings of the Board and the meetings of any committee of the Board on which a director served during the year ended December 31, 2000.

-RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS
+RATIFICATION OF APPOINTMENT OF INDEPENDENT ACCOUNTANTS

-The Board of Directors has selected PricewaterhouseCoopers LLP ("PWC"), certified public accountants, as auditors to audit the financial statements of the Company for the year ending December 31, 2000.
-The Company engaged PWC effective as of February 9, 2000 and chose not to renew the engagement of KPMG LLP who had served as auditors for the year ended December 31, 1999.
-The Audit and Information Technology Committee of the Board participated in and recommended the decision to change independent accountants which was approved by the Board of Directors.
+The Audit Committee recommended and the Board of Directors appointed PricewaterhouseCoopers LLP ("PwC"), independent certified public accountants, as auditors to audit the financial statements of the Company for the year ending December 31, 2001.

+The Company engaged PwC effective as of February 9, 2000 and chose not to renew the engagement of KPMG LLP who had served as auditors for the year ended December 31, 1999.
+The Audit Committee of the Board participated in and recommended the decision to change independent accountants which was approved by the Board of Directors.